alvin-the-programmer/code-fight-club-sunday-ny/sep/09-07-2019/README.md

 ```

  **In order to have access to self in python classes we must pass self as the first argument**
+ We could name self something else. self is not a reservered keyword in Python although it is convention to use self
 ***

 If our Dog class had a bark method we could access it by writing d.bark('Alvin')